 During the summer, you can rent sun loungers from the Bagni San Fruttuoso or lay out on the free beach area.
 The cove is tiny so show up early to snag a spot and as usual, visiting in the shoulder season is ideal (I visited on a warm day in April and the setting was pristine).
 For lunch, book a table at Da Giorgio, a little restaurant set above the sea and directly across from the ferry dock.
 Eating trofie al pesto while gazing at the shimmering sea was the highlight of my trip to Portofino!

 Set between Santa Margherita Liguree and Portofino, Paraggi is a sleepy beach cove with a sandy beach.
 It’s low-key and elegant, with a couple beach clubs and crystalline sea.
 Langosteria Paraggi is a gorgeous eatery overlooking the sea, open from morning to night (they also have a beach menu if you want to order directly from your lounger).

 Situated right in Paraggi’s exclusive little cove, the Eight Hotel Paraggi is an idyllic escape a short stroll to Portofino.

 And last but not least, Santa Margherita Ligure.
 It may not have the name recognition of Portofino but it’s a chic port town and arguably the best place to stay in the area for the breadth of accommodations, shopping and dining options.
 It’s easy to move along the coast from here and it’s just a short train ride from Rapallo (which is connected to larger destinations like the Cinque Terre, Genova and Rome).

-Where to stay: the Grand Hotel Miramare with a panoramic pool and gardens, the Villa Gelsomino Seaside Luxury House set within a 19th century palazzo with gorgeous terrace or BluDiTe if you appreciate curated, boho accommodations.
+The Grand Hotel Miramare is a beautiful hotel with a panoramic pool and gardens.
+Villa Gelsomino Seaside Luxury House is set within a 19th century palazzo with gorgeous terrace.
+If you prefer curated, boho accommodations, BluDiTe.